Republican heavy favorite in Alabama special congressional election

-MOBILE, Ala.
-Dec 17 Voters in southwest Alabama are expected to elect a business-backed former Republican state senator on Tuesday in a special election to fill a congressional seat that no Democrat has held in nearly 50 years.
+MOBILE, Alabama Voters in southwest Alabama are expected to elect a business-backed former Republican state senator on Tuesday in a special election to fill a congressional seat that no Democrat has held in nearly 50 years.

 Attorney Bradley Byrne, 58, defeated a Tea Party rival last month in a close primary race in Alabama's 1st congressional district which highlighted the intraparty tensions between the Republican Party's establishment and more ideological wing that emerged after the government shutdown.